-We asked Clinical Nutritionist and Institute of Functional Medicine Certified Practitioner, Josh Gitalis, to share some of his top nutrition recommendations for Hashimoto's disease and more specifically, what meals should That Clean Life for Business Members be adding to their client's plans.
+We asked Clinical Nutritionist and Institute of Functional Medicine Certified Practitioner, Josh Gitalis, to share some of his top nutrition recommendations for Hashimoto's disease.
+Here are the therapeutic meals he recommends.
+Click the title to add any of them to your client's next nutrition plan.

 Josh loves this recipe for two key reasons.
 First, "Rainbow Trout is a source of iodine which is a key ingredient needed to make thyroid hormone."
 And second, it is low in heavy metals.

 "Rainbow Trout is low in heavy metals, which have been implicated in Hashimoto’s.
 This makes a great choice in the seafood category."

 So if your clients are stuck in a salmon rut, get them on the rainbow trout bandwagon!

 Josh adds brazil nuts to his client's plans as a snack in between meals to satisfy hunger without spiking insulin.

 "Brazil Nuts make a great snack because they are a low glycemic index and glycemic load option.
 Balancing blood sugar is critical for addressing Hashimoto's."

 Brazil nuts are also loaded with selenium, which plays a role in multiple steps of thyroid hormone production and utilization.
 Selenium has been shown to lower thyroid antibodies.
 Only four brazil nuts are required to meet your daily needs.

 Josh also recommends One Pan Salmon with Rainbow Veggies for Hashimoto's disease.
 These one pan dinners are great for keeping things simple and fun in the kitchen!